isomerpages/moe-angmokiopri/pages/Our School Rules.md

-*   Students must be neat in appearance, clean-shaven and no facial hair is allowed.
+*   Students must be neat in appearance, clean-shaven and no facial hair is&nbsp;allowed.